McBride - Bumpus Genealogy

 tourist home, built 1812, occupies the site which is located two and a half

-Slippery Rock Borough on route 173.
+miles south of Slippery Rock Borough on route 173.
 In 1826 the Slippery Rock

 Post Office was moved to Centerville where the original name was retained.